-The construction services to be undertaken by the Design-Builder for this Project are anticipated to include, but are not limited to: earthwork, roadway, sign structures (including all necessary excavation, and foundation work), retaining walls, noise barriers, the demolition and removal of portions of the existing pavements, milling and overlaying or building up of existing pavement and shoulders, obscuring of roadway, demolition and removal of existing structures, drainage and stormwater management, utility relocations/adjustments and coordination, transportation management plan, traffic control devices, erosion and sediment control, and compliance with all environmental requirements, commitments and permit conditions, as described in Part 2, Section 2.0 of this RFP.
-The Design-Builder shall provide construction engineering inspection and testing, but excluding items listed under Part 2, Section 2.13.2.
+The construction services to be undertaken by the Design-Builder for this Project are anticipated to include, but are not limited to: earthwork, roadway, sign and other ancillary traffic structures (including all necessary excavation, and foundation work), retaining walls, noise barriers, the demolition and removal of portions of the existing pavements, milling and overlaying or building up of existing pavement and shoulders, obscuring of roadway, demolition and removal of existing structures, drainage and stormwater management, utility relocations/adjustments and coordination, transportation management plan, traffic control devices, erosion and sediment control, and compliance with all environmental requirements, commitments and permit conditions, as described in Part 2, Section 2.0 of this RFP.
+The Design-Builder shall provide construction engineering inspection and management, quality assurance and quality control, including plant quality assurance inspection and testing, but excluding items listed under Part 2, Section 2.13.2.